SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Description</b></summary>

 Working Group members will share information they possess related to the OOTS data model for specific evidence types being built.
-Similarly, DGs having competencies in relation with the scope of the evidence being modelled, will share relevant information and existing (legal) pieces of work.
+Similarly, DGs with competencies in relation to the scope of the evidence being modelled, will share relevant information and existing legal pieces of work (and/or other relevant pieces of work)

 The objective is to gather information in order to have a global overview of data models, and/or standardisation rules implemented and used across Europe and leverage this insight to develop a OOTS data model for specific evidence types.

-This step is specifically looking at information being available at global, i.e. European level, rather than at national level, which is the scope of step 2.
+This step is specifically interested in information available at global, i.e. European level, rather than at national level, which is the scope of step 2.

 </details>